two-inc/git-hooks/README.md

 ## Release Process (git-hooks repo)

+1. If you have permission to push to main directly, skip to step 2.
+Otherwise create a new Linear ticket with a title "git-hooks release X.Y.Z" and a new branch based on that Linear ticket branching off of main.
-1. On `main` run `bumpver update --dry` to check version update will be as expected.
+2. Run `bumpver update --dry` to check version update will be as expected.
 5. Run `bumpver update` to update git-hooks version.
 This creates a bump commit.
 6. Push directly to `main` if you have permission to do so or via a PR if not.
 8. Check out `main` branch and set tag with `git tag X.Y.Z` based on [CalVer](https://calver.org/) convention.